-Investigations of conflict minerals require the cooperation of all suppliers in the supply chain.
+Investigations of responsible minerals require the cooperation of all suppliers in the supply chain.
 Accordingly, Panasonic has been working with JEITA (Japan Electronics and Information Technology Industries Association) as co-chair and co-leader of the Responsible Minerals Trade Working Group, engaging in educational activities and efforts to make the investigative process more efficient through industry cooperation.

-More specifically, we have been working with industry groups both inside and outside Japan and holding seminars and briefings about investigations to promote correct efforts regarding conflict minerals.
+More specifically, we have been working with industry groups both inside and outside Japan and holding seminars and briefings about investigations to promote correct efforts regarding responsible minerals.
 We have checked information on smelters / refiners, and helped plan the IPC-1755 standards for the sharing of U.S. data on conflict minerals.
 In November 2013, JEITA's Responsible Minerals Trade Working Group teamed up with Japanese automakers to create the Conflict-Free Sourcing Working Group, in order to engage in dialog with the smelting industry and to accelerate efforts to verify information about smelters / refiners.
 Panasonic was also a participant in this activity.

-Since January 2016, along with other corporate members of JEITA's Responsible Minerals Trade Working Group, we have begun working toward getting smelters that have not yet received CFS certification to do so..
+Since January 2016, along with other corporate members of JEITA's Responsible Minerals Trade Working Group, we have begun working to have smelters and refineries that have not yet participated in RMAP audited and certified.
+We continued these efforts in 2018.

-Furthermore, Panasonic joined the Responsible Minerals Initiative (RMI) in July 2017, with the aims of learning the latest industry trends and promoting appropriate procurement activities.
-Panasonic will continue the responsible procurement of minerals while watching industry trends.
+Furthermore, Panasonic joined the Responsible Minerals Initiative (RMI) in July 2017, with the aims of learning the latest industry trends and promoting appropriate procurement procedures.
+In 2018, we attended the RMI Annual Conference held in the US.
+Panasonic will continue to ensure the responsible scrutiny of minerals while staying on top of industry trends.